 Unlike some cities, Darlington isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Darlington are a mix of both white- and blue-collar jobs.
 Overall, Darlington is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Darlington who work in sales jobs (12.16%), office and administrative support (10.88%), and management occupations (7.87%).
+There are especially a lot of people living in Darlington who work in sales jobs (10.43%), office and administrative support (8.92%), and law enforcement and fire fighting (7.54%).

 The per capita income in Darlington in 2018 was $22,628, which is middle income relative to South Carolina, and lower middle income relative to the rest of the US.
 This equates to an annual income of $90,512 for a family of four.
 However, Darlington contains both very wealthy and poor people as well.